Skip to Main Content

 In alignment with the university’s mission and the campus DTS strategy, the Digital Accessibility Steering Committee:

-• Creates and reviews an inventory of UCLA resources for promoting digital accessibility.
-This may include training, technology, and tools
+• Creates and reviews an inventory of UCLA resources for promoting digital accessibility, including training, technology, and tools

-• Assesses, clarifies, and prioritizes campus community needs with respect to digital accessibility literacy and support for digital accessibility compliance
+• Assesses, clarifies, and prioritizes campus community needs with respect to digital accessibility literacy and compliance support

 • Identifies areas of overlap and gaps in resources to advance digital accessibility

-• Identifies any structural challenges that limit the cost-effectiveness and/or timeliness in meeting digital accessibility needs
+• Identifies structural challenges that limit the cost-effectiveness or timeliness of meeting digital accessibility needs

-• Oversees a project management structure and helps monitor UCLA’s progress toward digital accessibility goals, including identifying and working with action teams
+• Oversees a project management structure and monitors UCLA's progress toward digital accessibility goals, including coordinating with Action Risk Teams

-Read more about the Steering Committeee in the Charge.
+Read more about the Steering Committee in the Charge.

 Governance Structure

-The UCLA Digital Accessibility initiative will be guided by a collaborative, multi-tiered governance model to promote coordination, accountability, and long-term success.
-Consisting of:
+UCLA's digital accessibility program is guided by a collaborative, multi-tiered governance model to promote coordination, accountability, and long-term sustainability.

 Steering Committee